Schizophrenia Therapy Techniques For Better Mental Health

 Cognitive Enhancement Therapy (CET)

 Cognitive enhancement therapy (CET) is a type of cognitive training designed to help patients with schizophrenia build social and cognitive abilities.
 Participants in this type of training may increase the speed with which they process information, as well as improve memory and language ability.
-This type of treatment may be especially useful in helping people in the early stages of schizophrenia recover.
+Randomized controlled trials have shown that this type of treatment, cognitive enhancement therapy, may be especially useful in helping people in the early stages of schizophrenia recover.

 Family therapy

-Family therapy is another approach to mental health care that can lead to significant improvements in schizophrenia symptoms.
+Family therapy, as a form of family intervention, is another approach to mental health care that can lead to significant improvements in schizophrenia symptoms.
 This type of intervention centers on the belief that stabilizing the family environment can prompt a reduction in schizophrenia symptoms, as family members often end up providing care to a person with schizophrenia.

 Family therapy aims to educate family members about schizophrenia and its associated symptoms, increase communication among family members, reduce stress surrounding the disorder, and build a supportive counseling environment.
 This type of therapy can help families cope with the diagnosis more effectively and reduce the likelihood of relapses.
 There is also evidence that family therapy sessions can help individuals with schizophrenia stick to their pharmacological treatment.
 In one study, researchers found that a family intervention focused on education led to significant improvements in medication abidance.